 - Low mortgage rates encouraged new home constructions, which drove up the demand for building materials.

 - The industry expected a further downturn as the pandemic became more prominent.

 - The remaining mills in 2021 cannot meet the high demand for building materials.
 Under immense pressure, the effort to increase production appears to be difficult as domestic labor is also in short supply.

-- High tariffs discouraged lumber import from Canada.
+- High tariffs discouraged lumber imports from Canada.

-Visualizing the Recent Explosion in Lumber Prices: Intuitive infographics highlighting the unforeseen magnitude in lumber price surge.
+Visualizing the Recent Explosion in Lumber Prices: Intuitive infographics highlighting the unforeseen magnitude of the lumber price surge.